FriendsOfEpub/blitz-tasks/README.md

 ### Options

-Finally, options allow you to define changes and optimization during the default (`gulp` or `gulp default`) process.
+Finally, options allow you to define changes and optimizations during the default process (`gulp` or `gulp default`) process, or the `handleOptions` task – subtasks `docOptions`, `imageOptim` and `minifyCSS` are also available if needed.

 It allows you to:

 - automate changing the document title based on headings found in a document;
 - set a default language for each document;